isiahmeadows/mithril.js/README.md

 No framework is an island unto itself, and most frameworks fail to take this into account, React included.
 Staying in the framework should be easy, but talking to the outside world should be equally easy, even if you want to go head-first into everything Mithril in your own component.
 This integration includes both integrating a jQuery component into a Mithril app and integrating a Mithril component into an Angular app.
 Even if it's not simple, it should still be possible and very practical.

 A good framework doesn't just stop at making the simple easy, but it should also make the complex possible.
 Common complex things like async data loading, transitions, and rendering to string should be things users *don't* have to write.
 They also shouldn't have to search for them - it should already be there for them.
 Complex data flow within components should be something users can do without much thought.
 Even if it's complex, it shouldn't be *hard*, especially hard to do *right*.

+And in addition, it should come with the right state primitives to make simple, yet powerful state manipulation with reasonably low effort.

 (This doesn't mean that it should all be included *in* the core bundle.
 They can still be separate modules, just shipped with the npm package *with* the core bundle.)